What closing costs should you expect?

 • Title Insurance

-Sellers: As we negotiate your sale, not only will I work to get the very best sales price, but I'll also campaign for reduced closing costs.
-And once we've arrived at an agreement, I'll explain in detail the closing costs so you know exactly where your money is going.
+Sellers: As we get through the details of your deal, not only will I work to get the optimal sales price, but I'll also campaign for limited closing costs.
+And once we've come to an agreement, I'll describe in detail the closing costs so you are aware of exactly what you're paying for.

-Buyers: When buying real estate in Washington County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within an appropriate range so you're not stunned when you reach the closing table.
-I'll be glad to review the LE with you, answering your questions and highlighting any estimates that seem unusual.
+Buyers: If you're purchasing a house in Washington County, you will get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within a tolerable range so you're not surprised when you show up at closing time.
+I'll be happy to go over the LE with you, answering your questions and highlighting any estimates in question.